MoniMurray/piano-teacher/README.md

 My mentor provided invaluable help in suggesting better ways to code sections of my site for functionality and responsiveness, for example Flexbox and Hamburger Menu.
 My mentor also encouraged me to make better use of DevTools to trial lines of CSS before including what worked in Gitpod.

-Colleagues on the SB-jul-2022 Slack channel answered questions and provided encouragment and feedback, and asked questions themselves that helped point me in the right direction when an area of code or point of procedure was proving difficult.
+Colleagues on Slack channels answered questions and provided encouragment and feedback, and asked questions themselves that helped point me in the right direction when an area of code, or point of procedure, was proving difficult.

+Tutor support helped me by pointing out the different screen break-points and also by assisting me to locate the source of a bug in my Header whereby the logo was not shrinking correctly at small screen size.
+They provided me further reading material and reference material which helped me get to the finish line.

 ### Media